dominikWin/badlog/README.md

 # badlog
 A data logging system for FRC Robots.
+Pairs with [badlogvis](https://github.com/dominikWin/badlogvis), a visualization tool.

 ## Setup